Query-Quests/Query-Quests/src/docs/CHATBOT_SETUP.md

 If you encounter issues:
 1. Check the browser console for errors
-2. Verify your OpenAI API key is valid
+2. Verify your Anthropic API key is valid
 3. Review server logs for API errors
 4. Test with simple questions first
-5. Check OpenAI's status page for service issues
+5. Check Anthropic's status page for service issues

 ---